 These figures indicate both strong core attainment and an unusually large share of pupils working at greater depth, which tends to reflect secure curriculum sequencing and consistent classroom routines over time.

-In the FindMySchool primary rankings (based on official data), the school is ranked 385th in England and 5th in Nottingham, placing it well above England average and within roughly the top 3% of primary schools in England by rank position.
+In the FindMySchool primary rankings (based on official data), the school is ranked 664th of 14,978 primaries in England for academic outcomes and 10th in Nottingham, placing it well above average and within roughly the top 5% of primary schools in England by academic rank position.

 Results like these can have a visible knock-on effect.
 Pupils often approach transition with a strong base in reading and number, and parents may find that secondary options open up more readily, whether through confidence, recommendations, or the child’s own academic self-belief.